Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 50 mins on JR Shinano Limited Express train.

-Cost: 3100 JPY or covered by the Japan Rail Pass.
+Cost: 6620 JPY one way or covered by the Japan Rail Pass or JR East Niigata Area Pass.

 Although Nagano is considered the gateway to the Japanese Alps, Matsumoto 松本 has a few cards up its sleeve for those who enjoy art, culture and exploring off the beaten track.
 There is more to this castle town than meets the eye!